adayoung/sage/docs/source/apps.rst

       imported).
 Any apps in meta.py's `installed_apps` will have already been loaded before this is called. """

+    def post_init():
+      """ Called after init() is called for all apps. """

     def unload():
-      """ Called when an app is unloaded (or reloaded). """
+      """ Called when an app is unloaded. """

     def pre_reload():